adefowoke/suicides/README.md

   <details>
       <summary>Data Cleaning And Transformation Process</summary>
-          <p>The data from gapminder was cleaned using the power query editor, which included:</p>
+          <p>The data from gapminder (suicide data) was cleaned using the Excel power query editor, which included:</p>
               <ul>
+                  <li>Freeze top row: </li><p> Select the View tab, select Freeze panes, and select Freeze top row</p>
                   <li>Changing the data type</li>
+                  <li>Find and replace 'k': </li> <p> An overview of the data shows there are some rows with 'K' to them since there is no avenue to confirm why there is 'k' in the data, I will assume those
+                      figures are in thousands.
+Selecting Find & select in the home tab, it brings a pop-up, enter 'k', and press findall. it shows that there are 343 cells affected by this, so manually fixing this would be a waste of time and a high risk of making a mistake is there
                   <li>Remove the ending 'k'</li>
                   <li>Remove duplicates</li>
                   <li>Check for spelling errors etc</li>